WFO-ID-pilots/.github/docs/LLM-install-on-HPC.md

     1. Download the ollama release: `wget https://github.com/ollama/ollama/releases/download/v0.1.47/ollama-linux-amd64`
     2. Make it executable: `chmod 755 ollama-linux-amd64`
     3. Create a softlink: `ln -s ollama-linux-amd64 ollama`
-    4. Install a minimal model (for speed of download): `ollama run tinyllama`
+    4. Install a minimal model (for speed of download): `./ollama run tinyllama`
     5. Set the environment OLLAMA_HOST environment variable: `export OLLAMA_HOST=0.0.0.0:11435`
-    6. Run the ollama server as a background process: `ollama serve &`
+    6. Run the ollama server as a background process: `./ollama serve &`
 1. *(local machine)* Set up port forwarding.
 In a command line shell in your local environment, execute:
     `ssh -L11434:GPU_MACHINE_NAME.cropdiversity.ac.uk:11435 YOUR_HPC_USER_NAME@gruffalo.cropdiversity.ac.uk`

    Substitute GPU_MACHINE_NAME and YOUR_HPC_USER_NAME appropriately.
 1. *(local machine)* Open the Ollama test page in your local browser at https://127.0.0.1:11434

+## Using the LLM

+You can communicate with the ollama server using a [python ollama library](https://pypi.org/project/ollama/).
+Install it on your *local machine* using `pip install ollama` and then create a test script as per the examples in the documentation.